rinmalavi/rinmalavi.github.io/_posts/2014-07-04-sbt-plugin-testing-basics.md

     scripted test_group/test_n

-Scripted will now `publishLocal` your plugin and resolve it in a project it copied to k`/tmp/sbt-<some randoms>` then run a task you called in `test` file.
+Scripted will now `publishLocal` your plugin and resolve it in a project it copied to `/tmp/sbt-<some randoms>` then run a task you called in `test` file.
-If your project depends on a library you are developing as a subproject, you have to publish it to so just add it to publishLocal task in your plugin project.
+If your project depends on a library you are developing as a subproject, you have to publish it to, so just add it to publishLocal task in your plugin project.

     publishLocal <<= publishLocal dependsOn(
         publishLocal in yourLibraryProjectRef )

-Similarly for the resources.
+Similarly for the tests, test resources, something like.

+    unmanagedResourceDirectories in Test <++= unmanagedResourceDirectories in Test in <subproject>

 then if you are using some test resources you need to load them with your plugin.
 So plugin file now looks like this: